tscizzle/graphpy/docs/library.rst

     - *property* **name**
         - String name of this vertex
     - *property* **edges**
-        - List of DirectedEdge objects this vertex has
+        - Iterator over DirectedEdge objects this vertex has
     - *property* **outs**
-        - List of DirectedVertex objects into which this vertex has an edge
+        - Iterator over DirectedVertex objects into which this vertex has an edge
     - *property* **ins**
-        - List of DirectedVertex objects which have an edge into this vertex
+        - Iterator over DirectedVertex objects which have an edge into this vertex
     - *property* **out_degree**
         - Number of outs this vertex has
     - *property* **in_degree**